syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-cleanup.md

 only active snapshots and their dependencies are retained.
 The cleanup process updates snapshot indexes to reflect these changes.

-# OPTIONS

-No options are available for this command.

-# ARGUMENTS

-None.

-# EXAMPLES

-Run cleanup to reclaim storage space:

-	plakar cleanup

 # DIAGNOSTICS

 The **plakar cleanup** utility exits&#160;0 on success, and&#160;&gt;0 if an error occurs.